 If you participate in the sharing economy by working as a 1099 contractor or by renting your home on Airbnb, you know that you will likely be required to pay taxes on your income.
 But just how much do you need to save in order to cover your tax payments?
 Here is a brief guide to help you determine how much to put aside for Airbnb and 1099 contractor taxes.

-In most cases, sharing economy workers are considered as 1099 contractors for tax purposes.
-The only way you would not be considered as a 1099 contractor is if you have formed a corporation for your business.
-If you are a 1099 contractor, you will be considered as self-employed and you will need to pay self-employment tax if your net income is greater than $400.
+Most sharing economy workers are 1099 contractors for tax purposes.
+However, you can avoid 1099 contractor status if you formed a corporation for your business.
+The IRS taxes 1099 contractors as self-employed.
+If you made more than $400, you need to pay self-employment tax.

-You will need to save a significant amount of your income given that self-employment taxes total 15.3%.
-For income taxes, your income tax bracket will determine what percentage you should save for income tax.
+Self-employment taxes total roughly 15.3%, which includes Medicare and Social Security taxes.
+Your income tax bracket determines how much you should save for income tax.
 For example, if you earn $15,000 from working as a 1099 contractor and you file as a single, non-married individual, you should expect to put aside 30-35% of your income for taxes.
-It is important that you put aside money because you may also be required to pay quarterly estimated taxes.
+Putting aside money is important because you may need it to pay estimated taxes quarterly.

 Homesharing / Airbnb

-If you rent on Airbnb, you will need to determine if your Airbnb income is taxable first.
-The amount of taxes that you will owe will depend on how long you rent your place.
-If you rent for less than 15 days per year and use your property as a personal residence for the greater of 14 days or 10% of the total time that you rent it out on Airbnb, you do not have to pay any taxes on your rental income.
+First, Airbnb hosts should determine if their rental income is taxable.
+The amount of taxes you owe depends on how many days you rent your place.
+Do you rent for less than 15 days per year?
+Do you reside in your property for more than 10% of the total time you rent it or 14 days, whichever is greater?
+If so, you don’t have to pay any taxes on your rental income.

-However, if you rent for more than 15 days per year, you then need to make sure that you have put aside money for income tax, if you do not meet the above criteria for tax-free rental income.
+However, if you rent for more than 15 days per year, you then need to make sure that you have put aside money for income tax.
 As a rule, Airbnb withholds 28% of your income for taxes if you do not provide them with a W-9 form.
-Although your effective tax rate will likely be lower than 28% this is a good rule to follow in order to make sure that you are covered.
+Although your effective tax rate will likely be lower than 28%, it helps ensure you have enough to cover taxes.

 Additionally, you may also be liable for state and local taxes related to your rental income.
 If your jurisdiction requires that you pay Transient Occupancy Taxes (TOT), Airbnb will automatically deduct and remit the payment of TOT on your behalf.
 While you do not have to put aside more of your earnings to cover these taxes, you should just be aware that this money will be taken from your earnings upfront.